kyberdrb/clean_pacman_cache_dir/README.md

             ```
             // main.cpp

-            auto matchingPackage = std::any_of(
+            bool isPackageWithInferredNameFoundAsTest = std::any_of(
                     installedPackages.begin(),
                     installedPackages.end(),
                     PackageComparatorPredicate(*packageWithInferredName));
             ```

-            - comparator predicate with comparison of dereferenced member variable (instance with features to search by) with smart pointer
+            - comparator predicate with direct comparison - comparison of dereferenced member variable (instance with features to search by) with smart pointer

                 ```
                 // PackageComparatorPredicate.h